Transitioning to KU

 - KU awards some college credit for military courses.
 Visit the KU credit transfer page and look for the “military service credit” section for more details.
-To get credit for military courses, order a copy of your military transcripts from the JST system.
-(Air Force – get yours from the CCAF).
+To get credit for military courses, if you list that you have a military affiliation on your new student application, KU will order a copy of your military transcripts from the JST system for you.
+(Air Force – you will need to request your CCAF).

 - Visit KU CredTran to see how JST/CCAF courses have historically transferred.
 For JST or by MOS, select the state, "District of Columbia."
 For CCAF, select "Alabama."

 - You may be eligible for foreign language proficiency credits, credit from CLEP exams, and/or credit for high school work: Advanced Placement, International Baccalaureate (regardless of when you graduated high school).
 Visit the Credit and Exemption for High School Work page to learn more.

 - If you served overseas, you may be eligible to petition to meet a KU Core Goal.
 See KU Core Petitions for more information on petitions based on experiences.

 - Learn more about applying to graduate school.

 - Please note: Application fee waivers for graduate students are up to each individual school.
 We are aware of the following fee waivers.
 Visit their sites to learn more:

 - To make sure you maximize your VA benefits, reach out to our VetSuccess on Campus rep, Angela, who can help you identify the right major for your career interest, show you job trends/career paths and more.